727-Ventures/typechain-polkadot/README.md

 ![created by Supercolony](https://supercolony.net/img/new-logo-horizontal-green-white.svg)

-If you have any questions regarding Typechain-Polkadot, you can join the [Brushfam Element channel](https://matrix.to/#/!utTuYglskDvqRRMQta:matrix.org?via=matrix.org&via=t2bot.io&via=web3.foundation) to find your answers and meet other ink! smart contracts developers.

 ## Overview :page_facing_up:

 Typechain was created by [Supercolony](https://supercolony.net/) and is maintained by [Brushfam] to to improve developers’ experience working with ink! smartcontracts.